Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving sampling: Bounds on the precision

-where $\partial_{\Delta t}$ is a shorthand for the derivative with respect to $\Delta t$.
-We show in appendix~\ref{app:QFI} that this expression for the probe state $\ket{\psi}$ in Eq.~\eqref{eq:InitState} is independent of the value of $\Delta t$ to estimate:
+where $N$ is the number of repetitions of the measurement, $F(\Delta t)$ is the Fisher information associated with the frequency-resolving estimation scheme~\cite{Cramer1999,Rohatgi2000}, and $H(\Delta t)$ is the quantum Fisher information, i.e. the maximum of the Fisher information over all possible measurement schemes employing the photonic state in Eq.~\eqref{eq:InitState}~\cite{Helstrom1969,Holevo2011}.

-where $\sigma^2$ is the squared bandwidth of each photon frequency probability distribution, i.e. the variance of $\bar{\xi}(\omega)^2$.
-Compared to the Quantum Fisher information in the case of entangled photons generated with spontaneous parametric down-conversion with spectral bandwidth $\sigma$, the one in Eq.~\eqref{eq:QFI} is halved~\cite{Chen2019,Scott2020}.
-This means that, by only relying on independent photons, it is possible to achieve an ultimate precision which differs only by a constant factor $1/\sqrt{2}$ from the one achievable with entangled sources.
+The first inequality in Eq.~\eqref{eq:CRB} can always be saturated in the asymptotic regime of large $N$ by the maximum-likelihood estimator~\cite{Cramer1999,Rohatgi2000} (see Appendix~\ref{app:Num}), so we will focus on the analysis of $F(\Delta t)$.
+The maximum precision achievable with the probe state in Eq.~\eqref{eq:InitState}, given by the quantum Fisher information (see Appendix~\ref{app:QFI})

-We notice how the indistinguishability factor $\eta$ in any other photonic parameters which we are not estimating does not affect the quantum Fisher information for the estimation of the time delay.
-This result is to be expected.
-In fact, in principle, it is possible to apply an unitary rotation between the modes $\hat{a}_{1\omega_1}$ and $\hat{b}_{1\omega_1}$ such that $(\eta\acr_{1,\omega_1}+\sqrt{1-\eta^2}\bcr_{1,\omega_1})\rightarrow\hat{a}^\dag_{1,\omega_1}$ (in the case of distinguishability originated by different polarization, this would be equivalent to rotate the polarization of one of the two photons), restoring the indistinguishability between them.
-However, in this work, we will use the expression of the Quantum Fisher information in Eq.~\eqref{eq:QFI} as a comparative benchmark to discuss the efficiency of the estimation through frequency resolving measurements in the worst case scenario where any further distinguishability ($\eta< 1$) between the photons cannot be `erased' in the measurement.
+is independent of the value of $\Delta t$ to be estimated, with $\sigma^2$ the squared spectral bandwidth of each photon frequency probability distribution, i.e. the variance of $\bar{\xi}(\omega)^2$, and $\tau=1/2\sigma$ the temporal bandwidth.
+Compared to the quantum Fisher information in the case of entangled photons generated with spontaneous parametric down-conversion with spectral bandwidth $\sigma$, the one in Eq.~\eqref{eq:QFI} is halved~\cite{Chen2019,Scott2020,Jordan2022}.
+This means that, by only relying on independent photons, it is possible to achieve an ultimate precision which differs only by a constant factor $1/\sqrt{2}$ from the one achievable with entangled photons.